The Primary Bedroom Flooring Buying Guide

 You can match laminate flooring to a specific type of wood for coloring and grain.
 You can also choose a level of shine and thickness.
 You’ll find surfaces from smooth to textured to wire brushed for different effects.
 Widths vary as well from 1 to 20 inches.
 There are also eco-friendly options so that you can feel good about your purchase.

 Installing a laminate floor is a similar process with hardwood.
 However, it is a much easier task.
 Pieces fit together in grooves which seal them in place instead of nailing the floor to the subflooring.
 That’s why you’ll often hear it referred to as a floating installation.
 The same precision and attention to detail are required as with hardwood floors.

 The challenges for laying any flooring are the obstacles such as vents and angles.
 If you can, remove vent covers and baseboards.
 Otherwise, you’ll need to cut around them and wedge the flooring underneath them.
 As with any flooring, you should make sure the surface is clean before installation begins.
 If there is a risk of moisture, you should install a vapor barrier under the flooring first.

 Tiled floors are popular choices for many rooms in the house.
 They can add welcome color and a unifying design element that works best with certain styles or in combination with other flooring options.
 While attractive, you may find tiled floors too cold for bare feet or too noisy without area rugs to absorb some of the sounds.

-However, if your master bedroom style features bold colors and patterns, they offer an excellent decorating option.
+However, if your primary bedroom style features bold colors and patterns, they offer an excellent decorating option.
 For example, you could use it as an accent to create a splash of color for a focal point in a Mediterranean or eclectic style bedroom.
 Stone tiles could even add the right rustic touch for a French country bedroom.